 - Drug interactions when combined with other NSAIDs or anticoagulants.

-Due to these risks, regulations impose concentration limits and precautions for use in pharmacies.
+Because of these risks, regulations impose concentration limits and precautions for use in pharmacies.

 Use in the food industry

-Natural presence in food
+Naturally present in food

 - Berries (strawberries, blackberries, blueberries).